-By definition, established trees — those that have been in the ground for two or more years — seldom need supplemental water other than natural rainfall.
+Established trees — those that have been in the ground for two or more years — seldom need supplemental water other than natural rainfall.

-When that time comes, keep these things in mind:
+Keep these things in mind: